How Much Does IdentityForce Cost?

-- Bank and financial account information
+- Bank account information

 - Credit card information

 This is all very standard, if not a little less than average for the identity protection industry.
 However, IdentityForce is based in Nottingham, Maryland, which means they are subject to the jurisdiction of Five Eyes, Nine Eyes, and 14 Eyes.
-These are international surveillance alliances which mandate that legally, the federal government can force companies to disclose customers’ data.
-This is super rare, and usually only occurs during cyber criminal investigations, but it’s something all users should be aware of.
+These are international surveillance alliances that mandate that legally, the federal government can force companies to disclose customers’ data.
+This is super rare, and only occurs during cyber criminal investigations, but it’s something all users should be aware of.